When was the book of Acts written, and what difference does it make?

 Why It Matters

-Knowing who wrote the book of Acts and when it was written assists us greatly in understanding the book’s purpose and content.
+Knowing who wrote the book of Acts and when it was written helps us understand the book’s purpose and content.
 We often use information regarding the cultural and political climate in which New Testament authors wrote to focus on important themes within a particular work.

 For example, if we were certain that the author wrote during a time when the early church was experiencing great persecution, we could be more likely to pick up on portions of the text that aim to encourage Christians enduring such persecution.